carefulcomputer/node-red-contrib-settings-vault/README.md

 After installation, restart Node-RED to load the new nodes.

-## Quick Start
+## Usage

-### 1. Create a Vault Configuration
+### Creating a Vault Configuration

-A vault stores your configuration values organized by groups.
-Each group contains related settings.

 1. Open Node-RED editor
 2. Go to menu (three horizontal lines) → Configuration nodes
 3. Click "Add" and select "vault-config"
-4. Give it a meaningful name that describes this set of settings
+4. Give it a meaningful name (e.g., "Production Settings")
-5. Click "Add Group" and name it based on what settings it contains (e.g., name it "apiService" if storing API-related settings)
+5. Click "Add Group" and name it based on what it contains (e.g., "apiService" for API-related settings)
-6. Add properties within that group - each property has a name, type, and value
+6. Add properties within that group - each has a name, type, and value
 7. Click "Update" to save

-**Example:** If you need to store API settings, you might create a group called "apiService" with properties like `baseUrl`, `apiKey`, and `timeout`.

-### 2. Use in Your Flow

-The vault node retrieves specific values from your vault and makes them available in your flow.

-1. Drag the "vault" node into your flow
-2. Double-click to configure
-3. Select which vault configuration to use
-4. Configure what to retrieve (one row appears by default):
-   - **Group**: Select which group contains the value you need
-   - **Property**: Select which specific value from that group
-   - **Output**: Choose where to store it (`msg`, `flow`, or `global`) and enter the property name
-5. Click "Done" to save
-6. Deploy your flow

-When messages pass through the vault node, the configured values will be automatically populated.

-**Tip:** Add multiple rows to retrieve several values at once.

-## Detailed Usage

-### Configuration Node

-The `vault-config` node is where you define and store all your configuration values.

-#### Supported Data Types
+**Supported data types:**

 | Type | Description | Use Case |
 |------|-------------|----------|